usahoo/configure-linux-server/README.md

 10. Run `chmod 644 .ssh/authorized_keys` on the virtual machine

-11. Make sure key-based authentication is forced (log in as `grader`, open the `/etc/ssh/sshd_config` file, and set 'PasswordAuthentication to 'no'; save and exit the file.
+11. Make sure key-based authentication is forced (log in as `grader`, open the `/etc/ssh/sshd_config` file, and set 'PasswordAuthentication to 'no').

+12. For security purposes, do not allow anyone to be able to log into our Ubuntu server as root remotely over SSH (set PermitRootLogin to 'no' in `/etc/ssh/sshd_config` file; save and exit the file).

-12. Run `sudo service ssh restart`
+13. Run `sudo service ssh restart`

-13. From local machine, log in as the grader using the following command:
+14. From local machine, log in as the grader using the following command:

 	`ssh -i ~/.ssh/graderKey -p 2200 grader@100.24.2.187`